TRIQS/dft_tools/doc/LDADMFTmain.rst

 The only necessary parameter is the filename of the hdf5 archive.
 In addition, there are some optional parameters:

   * `mu`: The chemical potential at initialization.
-This value is only used, if there is no other value found in the hdf5 arxive.
-Standard is 0.0
+This value is only used if no other value is found in the hdf5 arxive.
+The default value is 0.0.
-  * `h_field`: External magnetic field, standard is 0.0
+  * `h_field`: External magnetic field.
+The default value is 0.0.
   * `use_lda_blocks`: If true, the structure of the density matrix is analysed at initialisation, and non-zero matrix elements are identified.
 The DMFT calculation is then restricted to these matrix elements, yielding a more efficient solution of the local interaction problem.
-Also degeneracies in orbital and spin space are recognised, and stored for later use.
-Standard value is `False`.
+Degeneracies in orbital and spin space are also identified and stored for later use.
+The default value is `False`.
   * `lda_data`, `symm_corr_data`, `par_proj_data`, `symm_par_data`, `bands_data`: These string variables define the subgroups in the hdf5 arxive,
     where the corresponding information is stored.
-The standard values are consistent with the standard values in :ref:`interfacetowien`.
+The default values are consistent with those in :ref:`interfacetowien`.

 At initialisation, the necessary data is read from the hdf5 file.
-If we restart a calculation from a previous one, also the information on the degenerate shells, the block structure of the density matrix, the chemical potential, and double counting correction are read.
+If a calculation is restarted based on a previous hdf5 file, information on degenerate shells, the block structure of the density matrix, the chemical potential, and double counting correction is also read in.

 .. index:: Multiband solver